If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 Prepare the soil in advance by mixing in compost or aged manure.

 Cucumber plants grow best in fertile, loose, sandy loam soil [1].
-In essence, the soil must be well-drained and not soggy.
+The soil must be well-drained and not soggy.

 2. Planting

-Sometimes it’s a good idea to start the seeds inside if you live in a cooler climate.
+Starting the seeds inside is a good idea if you live in a cooler climate.

 If you’re growing cucumbers from seeds, drop 2 or 3 seeds about 1 inch deep into the soil, spacing them 2 to 3 feet apart in a row.
 However, plant the vining variety about 6 inches to 1 foot apart.
 These will also need a trellis for support.